HaukeBartsch/outliers/README.md

 ## Observations

-The example in the code is two dimensional but the approach natually extends to N>2 dimensions.
+The example in the code is two dimensional.
+But the approach natually extends to N>2 dimensions.

-Numeric valued data are only one category.
-There are also categorical/factor level variables (is-female) and ordinal value (Likert-scale).
+Not all data is numerical.
+There are also categorical/factor level variables (e.g. is-female) and ordinal valued data (e.g. Likert-scales).

-Many datasets are far away from being normal (Gaussian, defined by first and second order moments only), they can be skewed or have unusual kurtosis (peakedness or heavy tails).
-Maybe we can use a transformation of those dimensions first?
+Many datasets are far away from being normal (or Gaussian, or defined by first and second order moments only).
+Data can be skewed or have unusual kurtosis (peakedness or heavy tails).
+Transform those first?

-The Mahalanobis distance ignores any higher order moments (>2), it relies on correlations only.
+The Mahalanobis distance ignores any higher order moments (>2), it relies on second-order correlations only.
 What about statistical independence?

 ### How to use, related ideas